 2. Earning a lot of money quickly is not your primary motivation.

 If you want or need to earn a lot of money fast, then France is not the right country for you.
 The best countries with high earning potential are the United Arab Emirates and other wealthy Middle Eastern countries.
 While you can definitely earn a decent living with enough money to do some side traveling, you will not become rich.
 That said, the cost of living is reasonable and health care is typically provided so it all depends on what’s most important to you.
 To live and teach in France is not about the money, but the quality of life.

 3. You are willing to be flexible and patient with timelines and accomplishing tasks (especially when the government is involved).

 This statement applies to living in almost any country as a foreigner.
 You will have to wade through some government bureaucracy if you want to live and work in a foreign country long term.
 Also, almost everything will take longer at first because you won’t be familiar with how things work in your host country.

 4. You desire to speak and/or study French.

 It doesn’t matter whether or not you speak French as soon as you show up.
 Most of us expatriates didn’t when we arrived.
 What matters is that you have a willingness to try as well as ultimately speak/learn the language.
 There are some countries where this is not a huge deal; the locals are more flexible and accommodating to English speaking expats – Southeast Asia comes to mind in this case.
-In France, however, if you plan to live here, the locals will expect an effort on your part in terms of communication.
+In you plan to live and teach English in France however, the locals will expect an effort on your part in terms of communication.
 And indeed, you should want to acquire French if you plan to live here long term.
 It’s only through language that one discovers the richness a culture has to offer.